sergeych/hybrid8/README.md

 _Warning_ this gem is not yet functional.
 Please do not try to use until versions >= 0.1.0!

-Therubyracer gem alternative to work with ruby 2.1+ in multithreaded environment.
+Therubyracer gem alternative to effectively work with ruby 2.1+ in multithreaded environment.
+Reduced feature set for speed and efficiency.
+But we're just started.

 ## Installation